voliva/safe-decimal/article.md

 0   .
 0     1    0    0    1    1   0 ...
 ```

 So `0.3` represented in base 2 is `0.01001100110011001...` with 1001 recurring.
-And now we have a problem, because double precision floats have a mantissa of 52 bits, which is really long, but it can only fit the first 52 digits out of the infinite many others.
+And now we have a problem, because double precision floats have a mantissa of 52 bits, which is really long, but it can only fit the first 52 digits out of the infinitely many others.

-Note how the amount of decimals or the precision of floats doesn't have a play in here. `5.3125` has more decimal digits than `0.3` in base 10, but `5.3125` can be represented exactly in base 2 (it only has 4 binary decimals) whereas `0.3` can't because it has infinite many binary decimals.
+Note how the amount of decimals or the precision of floats doesn't have a play in here. `5.3125` has more decimal digits than `0.3` in base 10, but `5.3125` can be represented exactly in base 2 (it only has 4 binary decimals) whereas `0.3` can't because it has infinite binary decimals.

 > You might be asking "How come if 0.3 isn't representable as a binary number, computers can still print it after storing it to a variable?"
 As part of transforming a number to a string they just apply some rounding up to some decimals, which depends on the implementation.
 So even though 0.3 becomes `0.2999999999999999888977697537...` when represented as a double precision binary float, when it's printed out it's rounded to "0.3".
 >